 The Irish whiskey cocktail zone is where you will find me every time.
 I love pairing use it in place of spirits in classic cocktails (I’ll link to some others further below if you are interested in going down that rabbit hole with me!).

-You really can’t go wrong with the combination of ginger and whiskey, so why not add that Irish whiskey in place of vodka in a mule?
+You really can’t go wrong with the refreshing combination of ginger and whiskey, so why not add that Irish whiskey in place of vodka in a mule?

-This is my twist on the basic moscow mule, with Irish whiskey instead of vodka.
+This is my twist on the classic moscow mule cocktail, with Irish whiskey instead of vodka.
 You only need three ingredients and it’s all built in a copper mug (I.e. less barware to clean once you are done making it).
-I love to throw on a green garnish of lime and mint, but it’s just as fabulous without it for a weeknight spent on the patio.
+I love to throw on a green garnish of lime and mint, especially in March, but it’s just as fabulous without it for a weeknight spent on the patio.

 Irish whiskey – personally, I like to use Jameson Irish Whiskey as the main ingredient for this cocktail!
 Of course, if there’s a different Irish whiskey you prefer, you can use that instead.

-lime juice – fresh lime juice is what I recommend versus store-bought, because the flavor is a lot more vibrant and light.
+lime juice – fresh squeezed lime juice is what I recommend versus store-bought, because the flavor is a lot more vibrant and light.

 ginger beer – ginger beer is a non-alcoholic beverage that’s bubbly and has a big kick of ginger!
 I prefer brands that are spicier like fever-tree ginger beer.
 However, if you prefer less spice, there are other brands out there that you can defer to like bundaberg ginger beer.
 Do not use ginger ale in this recipe!
 The ginger beer is what makes it a moscow mule cocktail.